kitian616/kitian616.github.io/blog/about.md

 ---
 Welcome to my blog! :earth_asia: :earth_africa: :earth_americas:

-I'm Thomas Tian, I now live in Beijing and study in [USTB](http://en.ustb.edu.cn/) for a master's degree, major in Computer Science.
+My Name is Tian Qi ( You can also call me Thomas Tian ), I now work in [Qunar.com](https://www.qunar.com) at Beijing.

 <!--more-->